 Across the road there is some kind of a zoo Bang Kung Camp with goats, pigs, donkeys and one camel, you can buy some grocery and feed them.

 To finish our intense day we went for a night walk on the market and jumped for a boat ride to watch fireflies.
 And we saw really many fireflies along the river banks, it was a very good end of our market adventure in Thailand.

-How to visit two railway and two floating markets in two days, cheap and fun
+How to visit two railway and two floating markets in two days?

-From Bangkok take a train to Maha Cha station, get off there, it’s the first market on the way.
+From Bangkok take a train to Maha Chai station, get off there, it’s the first railway market on the way.
 Then continue by train to Maeklong, the second train track market.
-From Maeklong go by bus to Amphawa, stay here overnight, walk around the market or go for firefly watching.
-Next day early in the morning catch a bus to Saduak market.
-On the way back to Amphawa you can visit some temples including Wat Bang Koong, temple covered with tree roots.
+From Maeklong go by bus to Amphawa market, stay here overnight, walk around the market, try different food, do a firefly watching boat tour.
+Next day early morning catch a bus to Damnoen Saduak floating market.
+On the way back to Amphawa you can visit some temples including Wat Bang Koong or Tree temple, a temple covered with tree roots.

 If you have to choose only one market go to Amphawa, it’s the most interesting, colorful and bustling out of four.
 Let’s compare two railway markets and two floating markets.

 Maha Chai is the winner.
 Why?
 1. There are no tourists walking in hundreds around and taking photos.
 2. For mentioned above reason everything is cheaper.
 3. It’s easier and faster to get there, just 1 hour train ride from Bangkok, for 10Bhat.
 4. They don’t sell T-shirts, caps and other crap touristy staff, only fish, seafood and fruit.